 Third sector and small organisations can apply for grants between £5,000 and £20,000.
 Applicants must be from either third sector organisations or small organisations (less than 49 employees), and have an annual turnover of less than €10 million Euros, please see currency convertor.

-The deadline for your application to be considered in our fourth round of decision meetings is 9am, 24th February 2020.
-However, if you submit your application by the 17th February 2020, we will be able to provide you with feedback on your application with enough time to make amendments before the deadline.
+This is a rolling programme, so you can apply at any time.
+The deadline for your application to be considered in our next round of decision meetings is 9am, 10th August 2020.
+If you submit your application by 9am, 3rd August 2020, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.

 Please note we are expecting competition to increase as the programme continues, so we recommend applying as soon as possible.

 Community Training Grants in London North & East

 London North & East areas of the LEAP includes the following boroughs:

 - Waltham Forest